 - It would be great to meet you and your child, so please arrange a visit as soon as you are ready.

 I’d like to visit the School, how and when can I do this?

-- You can visit the School during normal operating hours, but in particular time slots, on Tuesdays, Thursdays, or Fridays.
+- You can visit the School during normal operating hours, but in particular time slots, typically on a Friday morning or early afternoon.

 - Please make your selection by arranging a visit via this form.

-- Our team will be there to welcome you and show you around.
+- Our teachers will be happy to welcome you and show you around!